Ulrike Fitzer

-Ulrike Fitzer (née Flender, born 1982 in Aidlingen) is a female German Air Force pilot.
+Ulrike Fitzer (née Flender; born 1982 in Aidlingen) is a German Air Force pilot.

 Life

-Ulrike Fitzer was the first female fighter pilot in the German Air Force.
+Ulrike Fitzer was the first woman to become a fighter pilot in the German Air Force.
 She graduated in 2006, from the Euro-NATO Joint Jet Pilot Training Program at Sheppard Air Force Base.
-Also, she is the first German female Tornado pilot, having completed training in 2007 at Holloman Air Force Base.
+Also, she is the first German woman to pilot the Tornado, having completed training in 2007 at Holloman Air Force Base.
 A TV-documentary (Mission am Limit) on her achievements was produced in 2007.